 |Compute Tangent Space per Fragment|

-If enabled, the Binormals (or Bitangents) are computed in the fragment (pixel) shader instead of the vertex shader.
+If enabled, the Bitangents are computed in the fragment (pixel) shader instead of the vertex shader.
 This parameter impacts the way the Normal map is decoded by the Shader in the viewport.
 Changing this settings will require to rebake the Normal map.

 |Import mesh normal maps and baked maps for all the materials.|

-See below for the naming convention to follow and an example.
+See the section below for details on the naming convention to follow and an example.

 Importing Mesh maps